Free Barcode Lookup — Search Any EAN, GTIN, UPC, or ISBN

 What if no match is found?+

 If your GTIN returns no match, the code may not be in our product database yet, or it may be a newly issued / private-label GTIN.
-Try a different language — some products only have listings in their domestic market.
-Still nothing?
-The code may be fabricated (failed checksum) or a GS1 company prefix with no live product assigned yet.
+The code may also be fabricated (failed checksum) or a GS1 company prefix with no live product assigned yet.
+Tip: signed-in API users get access to additional resolution paths including the EAN → Google Shopping SKU resolver, which often finds matches the public free tool can't.

 Is this tool really free?+